-Work-In-Process (“WIP”) limits restrict how much work can be assigned at one time to a single person, team, or stage in a process.
+Work-In-Process (“WIP”) limits restrict how much work can be assigned at one time to a team or stage in a process.
 WIP limits are a key component of Kanban.
 Limiting WIP contributes to better focus, clearer communication, and more realistic analysis and projection.

-In AgilePlace, you can set WIP limits to control the number of cards that can be loaded into one lane or assigned to one user.
-By using limits, you can ensure that one team, or one individual, does not get overloaded with work-in-process.
+In AgilePlace, you can set WIP limits to control the number of cards that can be loaded into one lane.
+By using limits, you can ensure that teams don't get overloaded with work-in-process.
 You’ll also gain more granularity and accuracy in your metrics.

 Limiting Work in Process (WIP) is perhaps the core concept in a mature Kanban implementation.
 Limiting Work In Process prevents overloading your process or people with more work than can be performed.